jonahvsweb/Framer-Highlightr/README.md

 # Highlightr (Framer.js Module)

 A custom [Framer.js](http://framerjs.com/) module that shows hotspots over clickable `Layer`s in your prototype.

-This proves useful when creating more complex Framer.js prototypes that have multiple states/screens.
-This module was created to show what is clickable in the prototype.
+This becomes useful when creating more complex Framer.js prototypes that have multiple states/screens.
+This module was created to show what is clickable in a prototype.
 The nice part is that the hotspots only show when you click on something that is not clickable.
-Highlightr is very easy to implement and is great for user testing and presentations.
-This module was inspired by Invision App's hotspots feature.
+Highlightr is very easy to implement and is great for user testing, presentations and client reviews.

+This module was inspired by [Invision App](http://www.invisionapp.com)'s hotspots feature.

 ![Highlightr in action](http://jonahvsweb.com/in-the-lab/lib/highlightr/highlightr-intro.gif "Highlightr in action")